awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

   For more information about the InitiationMethod in this scenario, see [About queued callbacks in metrics](about-queued-callbacks.md)\.
 +  `API`: The contact was initiated with Amazon Connect by API\.
 This could be an outbound contact you created and queued to an agent, using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API, or it could be a live chat that was initiated by the customer with your contact center, where you called the [StartChatConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API\.
 +  `QUEUE_TRANSFER`: While the customer is in one queue \(listening to Customer queue flow\), they are transferred into another queue using a contact flow block\.
++  `DISCONNECT`: When a [Set disconnect flow](set-disconnect-flow.md) block is triggered, it specifies which contact flow to run after a disconnect event during a conversation\.
+A disconnect event is when an agent disconnects\.
+When the disconnect event occurs, the corresponding content flow runs\.

+  If a new contact is created while running a disconnect flow, then the initiation method for that new contact is DISCONNECT\.

 **InitiationTimestamp**
 The date and time this contact was initiated, in UTC time\.
 For `INBOUND`, this is when the contact arrived\.
 For `OUTBOUND`, this is when the agent began dialing\.
 For `CALLBACK`, this is when the callback contact was created\.
 For `TRANSFER` and `QUEUE_TRANSFER`, this is when the transfer was initiated\.
 For `API`, this is when the request arrived\.